Esoteric Masons

 Dr. Gilbert has a Ph.D. from Rocky Mountain University in Education Administration, Supervision, and Curriculum Development.
 He holds a Doctorate in Comparative Religions and is currently a doctoral candidate in Naturopathy with a major in neurotherapy and nutrition.
 Dr. Gilbert is employed by Lexicor Medical Technology where his duties include educating clinicians in the use of brain mapping and neurotherapy equipment.
 Dr. Gilbert is a professor of meditation, yoga, and Kaballah at the Universal Theological Seminary in Boulder, Colorado.

-His Ph.D. is from a distance learning (then most often referred to as 'mail order') school which in 2005 began applying for accreditation.
+His Ph.D. is from a distance learning (then most often referred to as 'mail order') school which began in 1998 - although based on their current status, he must have 'lucked out' in getting his degree in their early days.
 And there's also a very interesting history of the seminary where he was, he fails to mention, not only a professor but also an ARCHBISHOP.
 (It's that self-same Universal Seminary mentioned above which he apparently now owns.)
 Yep, it just gets more and more convoluted as it goes along.
 See the story here.

 We would, of course, welcome any corrections or amplifications to this very intriguing web of connected 'organizations' which all seem to lead to the wallet of John Gilbert.